Morning Eagle Falls is a beautiful hike in Glacier National Park, Montana, USA.

 Hiking alone, careful attention requires making noise because there is ample evidence of very recent bear activity which includes fresh footprints and scat combined with fresh paw scratching along the trail.
 No bears are visible but it is possible the bears are hiding and waiting patiently to return to their activity.

-The sound of falling water stimulates the senses and warm sun is tempered by a slight breeze travelling over the Continental Divide and through the alpine valley.
+The sound of falling water stimulates the senses and warm sun is tempered by a slight breeze wafting across the Continental Divide and through the alpine valley.
 Soon, the first view of Morning Eagle Falls appears about a mile (1.6 KM) distant.

 There is the option to continue to Piegan Pass, at the top of the Continental Divide, where the view will be spectacular, but the addition will add 6 miles (9.6 KM) and significant elevation to the day.
 It might mean completing the hike in darkness and rain as clouds darken and ceilings drop.